 God's eyes are one of the easiest crafts you can make, and they're versatile because you can create them in any color.
-For a harvest celebration, make them in fall colors -- yellows and browns and reds and oranges.
-At Yule, you can make them in reds and greens.
+For a harvest celebration like Mabon, make them in fall colors -- yellows and browns and reds and oranges.
+At Yule, the winter solstice, you can make them in reds and greens.
+The one in the photo is done in black and silver to celebrate moon magic.
 If you'd like to make one for your household altar, you can make it in colors that correspond to your family's deities and traditions.
 You'll need two sticks of equal length -- I like to use long cinnamon sticks, but you can use a dowel rod, popsicle stick, or just branches you've found on the ground.
 You'll also need yarn or ribbon in different colors.
 If you like, you can include decorative items like shells, feathers, beads, crystals, etc.

 By using alternating colors of thread or yarn, the finished result looks like an eye.
 In some traditions, you might associate the four points of the cross with the four classical elements, or the directions on the compass.
 You could even see them as representative of the four major Sabbats -- the solstices and the equinoxes.
 One great thing to do while making god's eyes is use them as a spell working in themselves -- visualize your intent while wrapping the yarn, whether it's protection for your home and family, to bring love your way, or even a prosperity talisman.